 The Lost World is to Dinosaur fiction what Dracula is to Vampire fiction.
 Its the quintessential Dinosaur adventure and one of the most influential pieces of prose ever written.

-Sir Arthur Conan Doyle would be surprised to see these two as well as the T-Rex behind them on his plateau.
+Sir Arthur Conan Doyle would be surprised to see the two women as well as the T-Rex’s on his plateau.

 The Land That Time Forgot (1924)

 Edgar Rice Burroughs classic boy’s own adventure is yet another variation on the Lost World theme, but its actually a somewhat darker, grittier adventure than either The Lost World or Journey to the Centre of the Earth.

 In both of those stories none of the main characters actually died.
 They also had happy endings with the main characters being proved right about their scientific theories and even getting married.
 In this story however the two main protagonists are left stranded on the lost island with seemingly no hope of rescue.